 The Transportation Commission is designated in law as the State Tolling Authority and sets toll rates and policies for all state highways and bridges.

-The Washington State Transportation Commission (WSTC) is preparing to make adjustments to toll rates on the Tacoma Narrows Bridge, the SR 99 Tunnel and the SR 520 Bridge.
-You can learn more on what rate increases are under consideration, what the next steps and schedule is, and how you can provide comments by going to any of the three facility-specific pages below:
+The Washington State Transportation Commission (WSTC) took action on August 24th at its hearing to adopt changes to toll rates on the Tacoma Narrows Bridge, the SR 99 tunnel and the SR 520 bridge.
+You can learn more about the rate increases on each facility here.

-The Commission released its “2020 Tolling Report ” (pdf 852 kb) which summarizes toll-related activities for the past year, and expected toll-related activities for the year ahead.
+The Commission released its “2021 Tolling Report ” (pdf 2mb) which summarizes toll-related activities for the past year, and expected toll-related activities for the year ahead.

 For more information on tolling regulations, please refer to the following: